agiresearch/OpenP5/README.md

 ## Introduction

 This repo presents OpenP5, an open-source platform for LLM-based Recommendation development, finetuning, and evaluation.
-> Paper: OpenP5: Benchmarking Foundation Models for Recommendation <br>
+> Paper: OpenP5: An Open-Source Platform for Developing, Training, and Evaluating LLM-based Recommender Systems <br>
 > Paper link: [https://arxiv.org/pdf/2203.13366.pdf](https://arxiv.org/pdf/2306.11134.pdf)

 A relevant repo regarding how to create item ID for recommendation foundation models is available here: